cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

       clean_oven[-P1] => pre_heat_oven

-   This dependency can be added to the suite by adding it to the other graph
+   This dependency can be added to the workflow by adding it to the other graph
    lines:

 .. code-block:: diff